Company History and Values

 Ken Townsend and Leigh Anne Thomas founded Townsend Wealth Management in September 2001.
 Their vision was to create a wealth management firm that would provide excellent, independent financial advice and investment management services for families and small businesses.
 Everything about the firm reflects this vision.
 Ken obtained his Certified Financial Planner™ designation prior to opening business to help his clients receive high-quality financial advice.
 The firm operates as a fee-only business and does not receive any commissions for the sale or recommendation of any financial product such as stocks, mutual funds, insurance, or annuities.
 As an independent firm, Townsend Wealth Management is free to evaluate and select the best investments, regardless of their affiliation.

 Tyler is a graduate of Georgia Tech with a degree in Industrial Engineering.
 Prior to joining Townsend Wealth Management in 2007, he worked as a senior manager in professional services providing advice to a range of industry-leading organizations throughout the world.
 Tyler is a Certified Financial Planner™ (CFP) professional and a Chartered Financial Analyst (CFA) charterholder.
-Tyler currently serves as the President of the Rotary Club of Columbus.
-He serves on the boards of trustees for the Georgia Tech Athletic Association, the Columbus Museum, and the Community Foundation of the Chattahoochee Valley, where he chairs the investments committee.
-Tyler is a member of the Piedmont Columbus Regional pension and investment committee as well as the Columbus Consolidated Government’s Deferred Compensation Plan Board.
+Tyler serves on the boards of trustees for the Georgia Tech Athletic Association, the Columbus Museum, and the Community Foundation of the Chattahoochee Valley, and is a Past-President of the Rotary Club of Columbus.
 Tyler is the 2019 recipient of Georgia Tech’s Dean Griffin Community Service Award, the 2017 Chamber of Commerce’s J.R.
 Allen Award, and is a graduate of Leadership Georgia, Class of 2013.